Itinerary: Isola del Gran Sasso, Ronzano, Canzano, Guardia Vomano, Morro D’Oro

 The Valley of Vomano, which follows the course of Vomano river, is a flatland area with green hills dotted with small villages.
 Here, you will find the Benedictine Abbeys, the true jewels of region Abruzzo.
 Born in the East, the Monasticism spread in Western Europe thanks to Benedict of Nursia's work.
 During the Middle Ages, the Benedictine Abbeys became not only a religious and artistic center but also a social and economic meeting point.

 Since the local lords have supported the Monasticism for its social importance, it continued to grow even during the Lombard and Norman rules.
-The monastery has soon become the "place of the soul", where the search for spirituality went along with a continuous effort to improve life conditions.
+The monastery has soon become the "place of the soul", where the search for spirituality went along with a continuous effort to improve living conditions.

-Our tour will follow river Vomano from Isola del Gran Sasso up to Morro d'Oro.
+This tour will follow river Vomano from Isola del Gran Sasso up to Morro d'Oro.
 Not far from Isola del Gran Sasso, about 1 kilometer from the junction to Castelli, there is an ancient building on the left: it is the Abbey of San Giovanni ad Insulam, one of the most important Romanesque-style religious buildings in Abruzzo.
 It was built around 1150 when Monte Cassino's Benedictine Order colonized the whole area of Abruzzo.

 The simple and austere hewn-stone façade is enriched with a beautiful rose window, two mullioned windows on either side of the portal, and a hanging decoration that runs along the entire perimeter.
 It is one of the oldest examples of this type of Abbey, a style that will spread further in the thirteenth and fourteenth centuries.
 Six arches on each side divide the three naves of the church, with only one semicircular apse at the end of the central nave.
 The apse was embellished in 1421 with a fresco, which has been attributed to an Andrea Deliti's pupil.